sfigg/commercialization-public/docset/design/component-guidelines/windows-pen-states.md

 **In Range**

-This is a common scenario for a Windows pen, ad it occurs when the user is holding the pen within the detection range of the digitizer.
+This is a common scenario for a Windows pen, and it occurs when the user is holding the pen within the detection range of the digitizer.

 ![diagram showing a windows pen device that is in range of the digitizer surface](../images/pen-inrange.png)